Butterscotch budino with salted caramel, is it a pudding or a custard?

 - Salted Caramel:

 Pro’s – Salted caramel, what else do I need to say?

 Con’s – Making caramel takes some practice and skill.
-If your not ready to try making it, you can purchase it at the store.
-No judgement.
+If you are not ready to try making it, you can purchase it at the store.
+No judgment.

 Warm the caramel up just before putting it on the budino.
-If prepared to far in advance the caramel will harden and make it awkward to eat.
+If prepared too far in advance the caramel will harden and make it awkward to eat.

 - Flavor Options: There are many variations, here are a few ideas.

 Season 1, Episode 4, Signature Bake – Puddings

 I honestly did not know where to start with this bake.
 I have always been a chocolate girl and I have never really interested in trying anything else.
 Further complicating the issue, I did not think pudding could be more than something sold in a plastic cup.
 Nothing more, nothing less.

 Then my dear friend Autum suggested I try a Budino.
 I was like a what?
 She explained what a budino is, that her husband loves them and always orders one at a restaurant we both like.
 I did some research and learned budino’s became popular in the US through Nancy Silverton, who is someone I have a tremendous amount of admiration for.

 So I took the plunge and started making budino’s.
 Turns out, they are truly worth the fan fair!
 It also turns out that pudding is so much more than a shelf-stable product sold by Bill Cosby.
 Mind Blown!